leon4rd/test/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## Why do bees have sticky hair?
+Because they use honey combs!